colak/txp-media-shortcode/README.md

 ## Cookies

-According to GDPR, webmasters should never serve any tracking cookies without their visitors' consent.
+According to GDPR, webmasters should never serve any tracking cookies without their visitors' explicit consent.
 The GDPR gives the right to any EU citizen to legally institute legal proceedings against any website owner, regardless of the website's or owner's location.
 The cookies served by the oui_cookie plugin do not track, but most media hosting providers do include tracking in their embeddable content.
-As such, and in order to make websites GDPR compliant, this shortcode does not load any embedded content which comes with tracking cookies, without the explicit acceptance of the site visitors.
-I have made oui_cookies to last for a duration of one year.
+The acceptance cookies last for a duration of one year.

-This however is but only one of the steps needed for full adherence to the EU law which also requests for a privacy policy and a description of the first and third party cookies served.
+The above is but only one of the steps needed for full adherence to the EU law which also requests for a privacy policy and a description of the first and third party cookies served.
 Examples of such pages can be found in the neme.org site on:

 * http://www.neme.org/about/privacy-policy
 * http://www.neme.org/about/cookies